dask/distributed/docs/source/worker-state.rst

-    is queued to be transferred over the network, either because it's a dependency of a task in ``waiting`` state, or because the :doc:`active_memory_manager` requested it to be replicated here. missing
+    is queued to be transferred over the network, either because it's a dependency of a task in ``waiting`` state, or because the :doc:`active_memory_manager` requested it to be replicated here.
+    The task can be found in the :attr:`WorkerState.data_needed` heap. missing
     Like ``fetch``, but all peer workers that were listed by the scheduler are either unreachable or have responded they don't actually have the task data.
-The worker will periodically ask the scheduler if it knows of additional replicas; when it does, the task will transition again to ``fetch``. flight
+The worker will periodically ask the scheduler if it knows of additional replicas; when it does, the task will transition again to ``fetch``.
+    The task can be found in the :attr:`WorkerState.missing_dep_flight` set. flight
-    The task data is currently being transferred over the network from another worker ready
+    The task data is currently being transferred over the network from another worker.
+    The task can be found in the :attr:`WorkerState.in_flight_tasks` and :attr:`WorkerState.in_flight_workers` collections. ready
-    The task is ready to be computed; all of its dependencies are in memory on the current worker and it's waiting for an available thread. constrained
+    The task is ready to be computed; all of its dependencies are in memory on the current worker and it's waiting for an available thread.
+    The task can be found in the :attr:`WorkerState.ready` heap. constrained
-    Like ``ready``, but the user specified :doc:`resource constraints <resources>` for this task. executing
+    Like ``ready``, but the user specified :doc:`resource constraints <resources>` for this task.
+    The task can be found in the :attr:`WorkerState.constrained` queue. executing
-    The task is currently being computed on a thread long-running
+    The task is currently being computed on a thread.
+    It can be found in the :attr`:WorkerState.executing` set and in the :attr:`distributed.worker.Worker.active_threads` dict. long-running
-    Like ``executing``, but the user code called :func:`distributed.secede` so the task no longer counts towards the maximum number of concurrent tasks rescheduled
+    Like ``executing``, but the user code called :func:`distributed.secede` so the task no longer counts towards the maximum number of concurrent tasks.
+    It can be found in the :attr`:WorkerState.long_running` set and in the :attr:`distributed.worker.Worker.active_threads` dict. rescheduled
     The task just raised the :class:`~distributed.Reschedule` exception.
 This is a transitory state, which is not stored permanently. cancelled
     The scheduler asked to forget about this task, but it's technically impossible at the moment.
-See :ref:`cancelled-tasks`. resumed
+See :ref:`cancelled-tasks`.
+The task can be found in whatever collections it was in its :attr:`~TaskState.previous` state. resumed
     The task was recovered from ``cancelled`` state.
-See :ref:`cancelled-tasks`. memory
+See :ref:`cancelled-tasks`.
+    The task can be found in whatever collections it was in its :attr:`~TaskState.previous` state. memory
     Task execution completed, or the task was successfully transferred from another worker, and is now held in :class:`WorkerState.data`. error
     Task execution failed.
-Alternatively, task execution completed successfully, or the task data transferred successfully over the network, but it failed to serialize or deserialize. forgotten
+Alternatively, task execution completed successfully, or the task data transferred successfully over the network, but it failed to serialize or deserialize.
+The full exception and traceback are stored in the task itself, so that they can be re-raised on the client. forgotten
     The scheduler asked this worker to forget abot the task, and there are neither dependents nor dependencies on the same worker.
-As soon as a task reaches this state, it is immediately dereferenced from the :class:`WorkerState`.
+As soon as a task reaches this state, it is immediately dereferenced from the :class:`WorkerState` and will be soon garbage-collected.
+This is the only case where two instances of a :class:`TaskState` object with the same :attr:`~TaskState.key` can (transitorily) exist in the same interpreter at the same time.

 Fetching dependencies